roloe25/paymentWidget/README.md

 # paymentWidget
-A widget that lets in do payments
+A widget that lets us do payments